Alexandria Ocasio-Cortez: Pay raises for Congress

 In 2019, Ocasio-Cortez supported pay raises for Congress.
 She wrote, "It's not a fun or politically popular position to take.
 But consistency is important.
 ALL workers should get cost of living increases.
 That's why minimum wage should be pegged to inflation, too."
 Members of Congress make $174,000 annually; the speaker makes $223,500 and House leaders make $193,400.
 Republican Kevin McCarthy joined her in supporting the pay raise, saying he did not want Congress to be a place where only the wealthy can afford to serve.
 Colleagues such as Joe Cunningham opposed the measure, saying, "We didn't come up here to give ourselves a raise".

 Trump impeachments

-On June 28, 2018, Ocasio-Cortez told CNN she would support the first impeachment of President Trump, citing Trump's alleged violations of the Emoluments Clause and saying that "we have to hold everyone accountable and that no person is above that law."
+On June 28, 2018, Ocasio-Cortez told CNN she supported impeaching President Trump, citing Trump's alleged violations of the Emoluments Clause and saying, "we have to hold everyone accountable and that no person is above that law."

 Ocasio-Cortez supported impeaching Trump a second time for his attempts to overturn the 2020 United States presidential election.
 On January 3, 2021, she said that the Trump–Raffensperger phone call constituted an impeachable offense, and called it a "despicable abuse of power".
-After January 6, she and many other Democrats co-sponsored an article of impeachment against Trump.
+After January 6, she and many other Democrats cosponsored an article of impeachment against Trump.
 Ocasio-Cortez said that Trump should be permanently barred from office and impeached.